Looking for a winter break research project? You might just find inspiration here.

-Finding aids are maps to collections and the following is a list of the 6 finding aids for SCARC collections that were completed or updated during July 2014.
-All are available through the NWDA finding aids database as well as on the SCARC website, and MARC records for the collections are available through the OSU Libraries’ Catalog, Summit Navigator, and Worldcat — yet.
+The following is a list of 12 finding aids for SCARC collections that were completed or revised during October and November 2014.
+All are available through the NWDA finding aids database as well as on the SCARC website.
+MARC records for these collections are not available through the OSU Libraries’ Catalog, Summit Navigator, and Worldcat — yet.
 Creation of MARC records has been placed on hold during the migration to the new library catalog and discovery system.

-This month’s batch consists of guides for 5 “new” collections that were received in 2013 or 2014, one maps collection, and 3 collections for which we previously had only minimal information available online.
+This month’s batch includes guides for 5 “new” collections that were received in 2013 or 2014, one maps collection, and 3 collections for which we previously had only minimal information available online.
 In addition, three guides were revised during October and November to reflect additions to the collections and incorporate links to materials that are now available online.
-As of November 30, 2014 the OSU Special Collections & Archives Research Center had 780 finding aids in NWDA.
+As of November 30, 2014 the OSU Special Collections & Archives Research Center had 795 finding aids in NWDA.

 New collections received in 2013 or 2014: